mattermost/docs/source/administration/upgrading-to-3.0.rst

 Upgrading to version 3.0
 ========================

 Use these instructions if you are upgrading from 2.0.0, 2.1.0, or 2.2.0.
+If you are upgrading from a version earlier than 2.0.0, you must first `upgrade to version 2.0 <../upgrading-to-2.0.html>`_.

 You must upgrade to 3.0 before upgrading to the latest version of Mattermost.

 Introduction
 ------------